SklyerX/my-stats/README.md

 ### Do NOT Forget

 If you host the site on something like Vercel and try to access it on your local machine you'll get a `Connection not found` error because the domain is pointing to a localhost on your machine.
-There is nothing with te hosting but your machine is searching for localhost.
+There is nothing with the hosting provider but your machine is searching for localhost.

 ## 🤝 Contributing